jrpotter/notebook/notes/networking/index.md

 %%ANKI
 Basic
-What is a layer 4 PDU?
+What is a "layer 4 PDU"?
 Back: A PDU produced by layer 4 (the transport layer).
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1749871716572-->